 Regular attendance at school is vital to help children achieve and get the best possible start in life.

 Children who frequently miss school often fall behind.
 There is a strong link between good school attendance and achieving good results.
-For example, only 12% of pupils with below 80% school attendance achieve five or more GCSEs at grades A*-C including English and Maths, compared to 68% for pupils with attendance greater than 95%.
+For example, only 12% of pupils with below 80% school attendance achieve five or more GCSEs at grades A*-C including English and Maths, This compares to 68% for pupils with attendance greater than 95%.

 Good attendance at school shows potential employers that a young person is reliable.
-Young people who are frequently absent from school are more likely to become involved in, or be a victim of crime and anti-social behaviour.
+Young people who are frequently absent from school are more likely to become involved in or be a victim of crime and anti-social behaviour.